Abel Pacheco Jr.

 Abel Pacheco Jr. is an American politician from Seattle, Washington.
 He was appointed to the District 4 seat on the Seattle City Council in April 2017.

 Early life and education

 Pacheco was raised by Mexican immigrant parents in Los Angeles, California.
-He earned his bachelors degree in political science at California State University, Northridge before moving to Seattle.
-He has a Masters of Public Affairs degree from the University of Washington.
+He earned his bachelor's degree in political science from California State University, Northridge before moving to Seattle.
+He has a Master of Public Affairs degree from the University of Washington.

 Pacheco worked at the Seattle Foundation and the Seattle Police Foundation.
 He later worked at the University of Washington as the assistant director of the Office of Minority Affairs and Diversity and the STEM program director.

 In 2015, Pacheco was wrongfully arrested for allegedly assaulting a cab driver after receiving a promotion at the University of Washington.
 The conviction was later expunged.

 Seattle City Council

 Prior attempts

 For the first time, seven city council seats were decided by geographic representation in the 2015 election.
 Pacheco ran in District 4 against incumbent Jean Godden.
 Pacheco came in fifth place in the August primary, receiving only 8.43% of the vote.

 In 2017, Pacheco ran for the appointment to fill the seat of Tim Burgess, who had become acting mayor.
 The council appointed Kirsten Harris-Talley to fill the seat.